dabrze/topsis-msd-improvement-actions/README.md

 ## Requirements

 MSDTransformer uses PySCIPOpt to determine exact WMSD boundaries quickly.
-If you use conda, you should be fine performing the follwoing command:
+If you use conda, you should be fine performing the follwoing command (easier option):
 ```console
 conda install --channel conda-forge pyscipopt
 ```
-If you use PyPI or want to install PySCIPOpt from source, then you will need a working installation of the [SCIP Optimization Suite](https://www.scipopt.org/).
+If you use PyPI, then you will need a working installation of the [SCIP Optimization Suite](https://www.scipopt.org/) (harder option, but might run faster).
 Please, make sure that your SCIP installation works, before installing MSDTransformer.
 For more details on how to install SCIP, please refer to the [PySCIPOpt documentation](https://github.com/scipopt/PySCIPOpt/blob/master/INSTALL.md).

 After installing PySCIPOpt (or if you already have SCIP installed), you can install the other dependencies by running:
 ```console